canha42/pinterest-pin-it/readme.txt

 = 1.0.1 =
 * index.php file created, so directory won't be visible.
 * PHP files protected from direct loading.
+* Warning is shown if content width is WordPress standard, or no width detected

 = 1.0 =
 * Released 2012-8-07